When considering factors that shift demand curves, which of the f... | Study Prep in Pearson+

 1

-Step 1: Understand the concept of a demand curve and what causes it to shift.
-A demand curve shows the relationship between the price of a good and the quantity demanded.
-A shift in the demand curve means that at every price, the quantity demanded changes due to factors other than the good's own price.
+Understand that a demand curve shows the relationship between the price of a good and the quantity demanded, holding other factors constant.

-Step 2: Identify the factors that can shift the demand curve.
-These include changes in consumer income, prices of related goods (substitutes and complements), consumer preferences, and population size.
+Recall that a rightward shift in the demand curve means an increase in demand at every price level, not just a movement along the curve.

-Step 3: Analyze how an increase in consumer income affects demand for a normal good.
-For normal goods, demand increases as consumer income rises, shifting the demand curve to the right.
+Identify factors that cause shifts in demand, such as changes in consumer income, prices of related goods (substitutes and complements), population size, and consumer preferences.

-Step 4: Consider the effect of a decrease in consumer population.
-A smaller population generally reduces the number of buyers, shifting the demand curve to the left (decreasing demand).
+Recognize that for a normal good, an increase in consumer income leads to an increase in demand, shifting the demand curve to the right.

-Step 5: Evaluate the impact of changes in prices of related goods.
-An increase in the price of a complementary good typically decreases demand for the original good, while a decrease in the price of a substitute good also decreases demand for the original good, both shifting the demand curve to the left.
+Analyze the other options: a decrease in population size would reduce demand (leftward shift), a decrease in the price of a substitute good would reduce demand for the good (leftward shift), and a decrease in the price of the good itself causes movement along the demand curve, not a shift.

 Watch next